Va11hal1a/rimz/README.md

 # rimz
 Open source game inspired by rimworld.
 Powered by Godot Engine.
+Target platform is android.
 ### TO DO

 - [x] Inventory system